TEDxCornell/temp-site/design-plan/design-journey.md

 > List **all** the content you plan to include your website.
 > You should list all types of content you planned to include (i.e. text, photos, images, etc.)

-- TODO: content 1
+- Hero images
-- TODO: content 2
+- Past speaking events
-- TODO: content 3
+- Team member photos
-- ...
+- General information

 ### Content Justification (Milestone 2)